JayanathP/aps-postman-tutorials/ModelDerivative_03/instructions/task-3.md

     ![Create Translation Job JSON Payload](../images/tutorial_03_task_03_start_translation_01.png "Create Translation Job JSON Payload")

-    Note the use of the `checkReferences` attribute to instruct Forge that the source file contains references that must be downloaded at translation time.
+    Note the use of the `checkReferences` attribute to instruct APS that the source file contains references that must be downloaded at translation time.

 3. Click **Send**.
 If the request is successful you should see a screen similar to the following image.